 Derivative Instruments.
 Derivatives are financial instruments whose value is based on an underlying asset, such as a stock or a bond, or an underlying economic factor, such as an interest rate or a market benchmark.
 The SEC has adopted Rule 18f-4 under the 1940 Act, which imposes limits on the amount of derivatives and certain other forms of leverage into which a fund can enter.
 Rule 18f-4 under the 1940 Act permits a fund to enter into derivatives transactions and certain other transactions notwithstanding restrictions on the issuance of "senior securities" in the 1940 Act.
 Derivatives transactions as defined by Rule 18f-4 include, among other things, swaps, futures, forwards, options, short sale borrowings, reverse repurchase agreements and other financing transactions (if a fund elects to treat such financing transactions as derivatives), when-issued and forward-settling securities in some circumstances, or any instrument for which a fund is required to make any payment or delivery of an asset during the life of the instrument or at maturity, whether as margin, settlement payment or otherwise.
-Rule 18f-4 requires that, among other things, a fund establish and maintain a derivatives risk management program and appoint a derivatives risk manager and periodically reviews the program and reports to a fund's board.
+Rule 18f-4 requires that, among other things, a fund establish and maintain a derivatives risk manager and periodically reviews the program and reports to a fund's board.
 In addition, a fund must comply with a relative or absolute limit on leverage risk calculated based on value-at-risk.
-Rule 18f-4 excepts from some of the requirements, including establishing a derivatives risk management program and calculating value-at-risk, a fund whose derivatives exposure is limited to 10% of its net assets and which has adopted policies and procedures designed to manage derivatives risks.
-The Fund does not intend to invest in derivatives governed by Rule 18f-4.
+Rule 18f-4 excepts from some of the requirements, including establishing a derivatives risk management program and calculating value-at-risk, a fund whose derivatives governed by Rule 18f-4.